-A message displays asking you to confirm that you want to pause the scan.
-Click OK.
+- Click OK to confirm that you want to pause the scan.

-To resume a paused scan, click the Resume icon for the scan on the Home, Sites, or specific site page; or click the Resume Scan button on the specific scan page.
-The console displays a message, asking you to confirm that you want to resume the scan.
-Click OK.
+- To resume a paused scan, click the Resume icon for the scan on the Home, Sites, or specific site page; or click the Resume Scan button on the specific scan page.

 The stop operation may take 30 seconds or more to complete pending any in-progress scan activity.

 You can quickly browse the scan history for your entire deployment by seeing the Scan History page.

 From the Administration page, in the Scans > History section, click View current and past scans.